nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case ends.
 ---
-**Use case 11: Review task assigned to an individual**
+**Use case 11: Find tasks assigned to an individual**

 **Main Success Scenario (MSS):**

-1. User reviews the list of tasks assigned to a specific person.
+1. User requests for the list of tasks assigned to a specific person.

 2. OfficeConnect displays all the tasks assigned to the person.